SFU-CMPT-201/a9-pub/README.md

 * `main.c` contains a main function that tests your allocator.
 The max score is 390.
 If you compile it and run it, it will give you a score and also tell you which test cases have failed.
 * Code that does not compile with CMake gets a 0.
+* Code that does not generate all the required executables gets a 0.
 * Memory issues have a penalty of -10%.
 You should use appropriate sanitizers to check for memory issues.
 Make sure you also use the debug option enabled in `CMakeLists.txt` to compile your code with debug information.
+However, your code needs to work without the debug option as well.
 You should remove the debug option when you submit your code.
 * A wrong code directory structure has a penalty of -10 pts.

 ## Acknowledgment